The Early Years

 While I was still parish priest of Point-a-Pierre, Ambrose Duffy, the man who had so strictly taught me while he was Student Master, was asked to assist me.
 The tide had turned.
 After some initial difficulties, we became close friends.
 I shared with him what I was discovering.
 He listened and commented with great interest and wanted to find out what was motivating me.
 I saw in him a channel to my Dominican brothers and even to those in the Archbishop’s house.
 When he died suddenly of a heart attack, I was stricken with grief.
 In my mind, I had seen Ambrose as the one who could make sense out of the Church-Bible dilemma with which I so struggled.
 I had hoped that he would have been able to explain to me and then to my Dominican brothers the truths with which I wrestled.
 I preached at his funeral and my despair was very deep.

-I continued to pray Philippians 3:10, “That I may know him, and the power of his resurrection....”
-But to learn more about Him, I had first to learn about myself as a sinner.
-I saw from the Bible (I Timothy 2:5) that the role I was playing as a priestly mediator -- exactly what the Catholic Church teaches but exactly opposite to what the Bible teaches -- was wrong.
+I continued to pray Philippians 3:10, “That I may know him, and the power of his resurrection….”
+However, to learn more about Him, I first had to learn about myself as a sinner.
+I saw from the Bible (I Timothy 2:5) that the role I was playing as a priestly mediator, exactly what the Catholic Church teaches but exactly opposite to what the Bible teaches, was wrong.
 I really enjoyed being looked up to by the people and, in a certain sense, being idolized by them.
 I rationalized my sin by saying that after all, if this is what the biggest Church in the world teaches, who am I to question it?
 Still, I struggled with the conflict within.
 I began to see the worship of Mary, the saints, and the priests for the sin that it is.
-But while I was willing to renounce Mary and the saints as mediators, I could not renounce the priesthood, for in that I had invested my whole life.
+Yet, while I was willing to renounce Mary and the saints as mediators, I could not renounce the priesthood, for in that I had invested my whole life.

 Mary, the saints, and the priesthood were just a small part of the huge struggle with which I was working.
 Who was Lord of my life, Jesus Christ in His Word or the Roman Church?
 This ultimate question raged inside me especially during my last six years as parish priest of Sangre Grande (1979-1985).
 That the Catholic Church was supreme in all matters of faith and morals had been dyed into my brain since I was a child.
 It looked impossible ever to change.
 Rome was not only supreme but always called “Holy Mother.”
 How could I ever go against “Holy Mother,” all the more so since I had an official part in dispensing her sacraments and keeping people faithful to her?